Cray-HPE/docs-csm/upgrade/1.0/resource_material/README.md

 # Usage
-This repo will house documentation for known issues that occured while running upgrades during testing.
+This repo will house documentation for known issues that occurred while running upgrades during testing.

-The layout will consist of a directory per stage with 2 files per directoy.
+The layout will consist of a directory per stage with 2 files per directory.
 These files will be *KNOWN_ISSUES.md* and *REFERENCE_MATERIAL.md*

 **KNOW_ISSUES.md** will house all known issues that occurred during install that a customer might possibly run into and the fix or work around.
 Please make sure you match your stage and issue up correctly in the document.